sandialabs/seacas/README-PARALLEL.md

     CFLAGS='-I{HDF5_ROOT}/include'; export CFLAGS
     LDFLAGS='-L{HDF5_ROOT}/lib   '; export LDFLAGS
     ```

+	Where `HDF5_ROOT` points to the root of where the HDF5 library and include files
+    are installed (HDF5_ROOT = ACCESS if you followed the example above for building HDF5).

 ## Configure, Build, and Install SEACAS
 Build as described in README.md.
 If you are using the `cmake-config`